apereo/cas/docs/cas-server-documentation/installation/SPNEGO-Authentication.md

 Other possible causes include:

-1. The service prinicpal in the in the CAS configuration is not identical with that from the keytab. (param `/princ` from ktpass)
+1. The service principal in the in the CAS configuration is not identical with that from the keytab. (param `/princ` from ktpass)
 2. There is no key for the `enctype` sent with the ticket by Active Directory. (param `/crypto` from `ktpass` and set in the `krb5.conf/permitted_enctypes+default_tkt_enctypes`).
 3. The KVNO from the ticket is different than the KVNO in the keytab (param `/kvno` from `ktpass`).